matvign/batchrenamer/docs/documentation.md

 spaces:     replace whitespace with specified char. default character is underscore (_)
 translate:  replaces characters with opposing characters. argument lengths must be equal
 slice:      slices a portion of the file to keep. must follow 'start:end:step' format (can have missing values)
+shave:      shave some text from the top and/or the bottom of the text. must follow 'head:tail' format, must not be negative
 case:       changes case of file to upper/lower/swap/capitalise word
 bracr:      remove brackets and text.
 prepend:    prepend text to file
 postpend:   append text to file
 sequence:   apply a sequence to the file
 extension:  change extension of file (empty extensions are allowed)
 regex:      use regex to replace. a single argument removes that instance
-dry-run:    run without renaming any files
+dryrun:    run without renaming any files
 quiet:      skip output, but show confirmations (see section 1.5)
 verbose:    show detailed output (see section 1.5)
 version:    show version
 ```

+## 1.1.2 Considerations/issues
-note: arguments that require special characters should be encased in quotes
+Arguments that require special characters should be encased in quotes.
 e.g. `python3 batchren.py 'testdir/*' -tr '[]' '()'`

+Due to the way that argparse interpret hypens, arguments starting with a hypen
+should use an equal sign and quotes.
+This *should* work with most filters.
+e.g. `-arg='-val'`

+The translate filter doesn't work with this method.
+Individual hypens can be
+translated, but any extra characters will give an error.
+e.g. `-tr - +'` is ok, but `-tr '-a' '+b'` will give an error.

 # 1.2 File and pattern matching